Chase78712002/alvinchlin_tech_blog/README.md

 - [x] Ensure posts survive redeploys/restarts by persisting DB. - DB already persists by default with the new changes from Rails 8.
 - [x] Improve post content UX minorly.
 - [x] Increase textarea rows in edit mode.
+- [x] Add Profile picture as logo and favicon icon.
-- [ ] Drawer auto-open on edge hover.
+- [] Drawer auto-open on edge hover.